cblender/ga09-typy/README.md

 &nbsp;

-### \close
+### :close

 This command returns the user to the Contents page.
 All changes are automatically saved as soon as they are made (assuming the database server doesn't crash).

 #### Stretch Goal: Close Without Saving

-Additional functionality could be added where the "active" note is slotted into a temporary table that simulates computer memory, allowing the user to choose either to save or not save when they \close the note.
+Additional functionality could be added where the "active" note is slotted into a temporary table that simulates computer memory, allowing the user to choose either to save or not save when they :close the note.
 If the user chooses to save, the original note is overwritten with the live version.